 true, otherwise the connector performs an additional, case-sensitive search, which can cause problems.

 By default, the filtered results handler (described previously) is case sensitive.
-If the filtered results handler is enabled this property allows you to enable case insensitive filtering.
-When case insensitive filtering is not enabled, a search will not return results unless the case matches exactly.
+If the filtered results handler is enabled this property lets you enable case-insensitive filtering.
+When case-insensitive filtering is not enabled, a search will not return results unless the case matches exactly.
 For example, a search for

 lastName = "Jensen"will not match a stored user with